 Scholarly Commons Citation

 Barnett, Randy E., "Foreword: Why Popular Sovereignty Requires the Due Process of Law to Challenge "Irrational or Arbitrary" Statutes" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1665.
+1665.